KeyeZhang/HTTP-Simple-Client-and-Server/README.md

 TO-DO:

 1. debug client.c

-2.modify the input standard of server and client to matah the requirements of autograder.
+2. modify the input standard of server and client to matah the requirements of autograder.

 3. makefile